Viiuska/ks-Harkkaty-t/README.md

 input.txt

 How to run:
-download files and translate with gcc
+download files and translate with gcc command.
-Then run it with promt> ./reverse
+Then run it with prompt> ./reverse

 Projekti *****: